ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 ![bounce3](./images/Zoomed_In_Bad_Bounce.PNG)

 That looks like **garbage,** right?
 Notice that I have two red cursors on the screen that are separated by a singular pixel.
 Within this very slight time duration, the processor is able to look for an input around 15 times.
 The system doesn't settle for another 250 microseconds, so it could be reading any of those oscillations!
 How do we fix this?
 Debouncing.
 We can do this in a hardware fashion or a software fashion.
-For the hardware fashion, we add a capacitor in paralell with the input like in lab 5.1.
+For the hardware fashion, we add a capacitor in parallel with the input like in lab 5.1.
 This creates a charge constant, and will smooth out high frequency noise.
 Here's an example of when I add a 1uF capacitor in paralell with my input:

 ![bounce4](./images/Zoomed_in_Debounce.PNG)